Vardex-Suisse/flutter_trust_wallet_core/README.md

 ## Create github authoken

-Create [github auth token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to fetch binary from official TrustWalletCore maven repo
+Create a [github auth token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to fetch binary from official TrustWalletCore maven repo

 Set gradle project property `gpr.user` and `gpr.token` or set system environment variable `GH_USERNAME` and `GH_TOKEN` with the credentials you recieved from github